Do I Need a Settlement Broker?

 What Is a Settlement Broker?

-Often referred to as a viatical settlement broker, a settlement broker is a licensed insurance expert who will walk you through the process of settling the current market value of your life insurance policy - and will manage the minutiae that accompanies it, including selling the actual policy.
+Often referred to as a viatical broker, this individual is a licensed insurance expert who will walk you through the process of settling the current market value of your plan - and will manage the minutiae that accompanies it, including selling the actual policy.

-Though most states do not regulate the activities of settlement brokers, there are requirements which they must fulfill.
+Though most states do not regulate the activities of agents in this scenario, there are requirements which they must fulfill.
 They must be:

-• Registered with a minimum of one life insurance company.
+- Registered with a minimum of one provider.

-For your own protection - and to maximize the benefit of a life settlement - the broker should be willing to let you compare the rates charged and services offered by various brokers.
-The brokers you are considering should also have a reputation for trustworthiness and integrity.
+For your own protection - and to maximize the benefit - the broker should be willing to let you compare the rates charged and services offered by various professionals.
+The agent you are considering should also have a reputation for trustworthiness and integrity.

-After you’ve qualified a settlement broker, determined the maximum benefit they can provide and their personal integrity, it boils down to personalities.
-Do I get along with the broker?
+After you’ve qualified a professional, determined the maximum benefit they can provide and their personal integrity, it boils down to personalities.
+Do I get along with the professional?
 Does he or she care about people in general, and me in particular?
-Are they in the business just to make a fast buck, or do they care about how life settlements help people in their golden years?
+Are they in the business just to make a fast buck, or do they care about how this strategy helps people in their golden years?
 Do I like them?
 It’s not too much to ask.